laingdk/Moon/_posts/2017-03-27-MDS-experience-summary.md

 ---
 layout: post
 project: true
-title: Coursework in Master of Data Sciece program
+title: Coursework in Master of Data Science program
 description: Mini-projects and assignments I did in machine learning, statistics, programming, and related topics as part of my coursework in the Master of Data Science program.
 comments: true
 ---